NullChapter/Challenges_2023_OWASP_10/Server-Side Request Forgery (SSRF)/hard/README.md

   - Run the start_servers.bat file
 - For linux users:
   - Run the run.sh file
+- The App.js is running on port 2640

 # Hint
 Use the page source to get the flag.